daroxs95/RESTcpp-CE/README.md

 ## Notes

-- The app was developed in windows, and currently linux build is failing because some dependencies.
+- The app was developed in windows, and currently linux build is failing because some dependencies relations.
+In any case, try to build more than one time and should do the trick.
 - Due the short time there are no test available.